Health, safety and nutrition in early childhood education are of utmost importance when it comes to operating a high quality child care center.

 While health and safety might seem like basic elements of a good child care facility, these factors can often be overlooked or neglected.

 Whether you are a parent searching for the right child care center for your toddler or are a daycare operator, health and safety should be the top priority.
-Read more about how to manage and keep your child care safe here.

 A clean child care center looks good to prospective families.
 It also creates a good environment for the kiddos and the teachers.
 Clean surfaces help prevent the spread of illness, which is common in an early childhood setting.